-Re-Locate is partnered with the Climate Foundation and Theresa Theuretzbacher from BOKU University in Vienna, Austria to develop a concept design for a new waste management system in Kivalina.
-Technologically, this system is built around urine diversion dry toilets and biochar reactors that convert human solid waste into charcoal and fertilizer substrate.
+Re-Locate partnered with the Climate Foundation and Theresa Theuretzbacher from BOKU University in Vienna, Austria to develop a concept design for a new waste management system in Kivalina.
+Technologically, this system is built around the use of urine diversion dry toilets in-home and a containerized, relocatable solid waste refinery that converts human solid waste into a 90% carbon biochar.

 Local relationships, roles, and responsibilities are critical to understand, visualize, and integrate into the design of any new waste management plan.
 Biochar systems and dry toilets play an important role, but the success of the technology depends on its effective integration with and support of the autonomously functioning practices that are operating in the village already.